 Depression affects 15 million Americans and 350 million people worldwide.
 There is a hunger for the acknowledgement of depression and anxiety as chronic – yet manageable – conditions, especially when your life appears thriving and successful on the outside.

-My TED-style talk explores my surprising journey of reinvention, from planned adventures to unexpected despair and depression.
+My new talk explores my surprising journey of reinvention at age 62.
+From planned adventures to unexpected despair and depression.
 And, finally, to the clarity you get by unlocking your secrets.

 Named one of the Most Influential Women in Technology by Fast Company, I have spoken at major conferences and before business groups throughout the U.S., Canada, the UK, Europe, Australia, the Middle East and China.